kerma2/slate/source/includes/_electors.md

       // The elector can not be updated anymore

     if (err instanceof ValidationError)
-      // The college could not be updated
+      // The elector could not be updated

     // Handle any other errors
   })